hustcer/nu-to-npm/README.md

 ## Note

+If you got some error like 'Error: Couldn't find application binary inside node_modules...' while running `nu` or 'No matching version found for nushell...' while installation, please specify the registry and try to install it again: `npm i -g nushell --registry https://registry.npmjs.com`.

 The **npm** package for `nushell` currently contains only the `nu` binary, and the official plugins were not included, if you need the full version, please build it from source or [download the packages from here](https://github.com/nushell/nushell/releases)